vh13294/nestjs-signed-url/README.md

             AppController,
             AppController.prototype.emailVerification,
             new Date('2021-12-12'),
-            params
+            query
         )
     }
 }
 ```

-'expirationDate' and 'signed' params are used internally by nestjs-signed-url.
+'expirationDate' and 'signed' query are used internally by nestjs-signed-url.

-Exception will be thrown if those params are used.
+Exception will be thrown if those query are used.